 Table 4 shows the evaluation licenses for Cisco Unified SIP Proxy Release 8.5.

 Table 4 Cisco Unified SIP Proxy Release 8.5: Evaluation Licenses

 Feature Licenses for Cisco Unified SIP Proxy Release 8.5

-Note In Cisco Unified SIP Proxy Release 8.5, note the following:
+Note In Cisco Unified SIP Proxy Release 8.5:

 •The licensed number of requests per second refers to new incoming SIP requests.
 Requests that belong to an existing dialog, including SIP responses, are not counted.